Ming Dynasty: Ruled the World from Siberia

 About This Novel

 The new book "As a Demonic Cultist I Have Done All Good Things" has been released.
-Please support! ----Zhu Xingming traveled through the Ming Dynasty and went to Siberia for two hundred years!
+Please support! ------ Zhu Xingming traveled through the Ming Dynasty and survived in Siberia for two hundred years!
 At the end of the Ming Dynasty, there were internal and external troubles.
 Emperor Chongzhen sent envoys to ask for help.
 At this time, Zhu Xingming had already established the most powerful industrial empire in the world in Siberia.
 The next moment was when he sent his troops south to turn the tide and hold the building back from falling.
 And he would also regain the glory and glory that should belong to him!

 What Readers Think